GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 Alternatively, because this only happens when an image needs to be resized, you could inform your uses that they <strong>must</strong> make sure they avatar conforms to the maximum allowed dimensions <em>before</em> they upload it.

 == Change Log ==
+2007-08-07 Ver.
+0.8.2 Bug-fix (default avatars not displaying).
+Added a classname ('avatar') to img tag.

 2007-08-02 Ver.
 0.8.1 Bug-fix, plus improved cache support that should have been in previous update.

 2007-08-02 Ver.
 0.8   Added support for transparent GIFs and PNGs in resize routine.